crsdvaibhav/segregator/README.md

 To  setup:
 1. Clone this repo with:
 ```
-git clone --branch vaibhav-secondcycle https://github.com/crsdvaibhav/Debugit_2022.git
+git clone --branch master https://github.com/crsdvaibhav/segregator.git
 ```
-2. Then go inside the DebugIT folder and open your code editor and in its terminal run(for dependencies):
+2. Then go inside the 'segregator' folder and open your code editor and in its terminal run(for dependencies):
 ```
 npm install
 ```